guavacoderepo/SOFT40161-COURSE-WORK/readme.md

 2. **Handling Duplicate Values:** Any duplicate rows were identified and removed to ensure the integrity of the data.

-3. **Handling Missing or Erroneous Values:** Missing or erroneous values were addressed using appropriate strategies, such as imputation or removal, depending on the nature of the data.

-## Exploratory Data Analysis
-We shall be exploring the dataset in search for answers to the following key questions:
+3. **Handling Missing or Erroneous Values:** Missing or erronimages/eda.png We shall be exploring the dataset in search for answers to the following key questions:

 - **What is the distribution of mental health patients by gender?**